phillipj/node-plex-api/Readme.md

 **Retrieve content from URI**

-The parameter can be a string representing the URI, or an object with the following properties (everything is optional after the uri):
+The parameter can be a string representing the URI, or an object with the following properties:
 - **uri**: the URI to query
-- **extraHeaders**: an object with extra headers to send in the HTTP request.
+- (optional) **extraHeaders**: an object with extra headers to send in the HTTP request.
 Useful for things like X-Plex-Target-Client-Identifier

 Aside from requesting the API and returning its response, an `.uri` property are created to easier follow the URIs available in the HTTP API.
 At the moment URIs are attached for Directory and Server items.